 Foundation-funded research to find markers, such as abnormal brain scans or blood chemicals that can help detect early disease and allow for quicker interventions is now being done.
 Scientists are also working to understand the genetic and environmental mechanisms that combine to cause schizophrenia.
 As more is discovered about chemical circuitry and structure of the brains of people with the disease, better diagnostic tools and early intervention techniques can be developed.
 This is crucial for schizophrenia as it is believed that with every psychotic episode, increased damage is done to the brain.

 While no cure exists for schizophrenia, it is treatable and manageable with medication and behavioral therapy, especially if diagnosed early and treated continuously.
 Those with acute symptoms, such as severe delusions or hallucinations, suicidal thoughts or the inability to care for oneself, may require hospitalization.
-Antipsychotic drugs are the primary medications to reduce the symptoms of schizophrenia.
-They relieve the positive symptoms through their impact on the brain’s neurotransmitter systems.
-Cognitive and behavioral therapy can then help “retrain” the brain once symptoms are reduced.
+Schizophrenia treatments typically include antipsychotic drugs as the primary medication to reduce the symptoms of schizophrenia.
+They relieve the positive schizophrenia symptoms through their impact on the brain’s neurotransmitter systems.
+Other treatments for schizophrenia include cognitive and behavioral therapy that can then help “retrain” the brain once symptoms are reduced.